rmetzler/bliki/wiki/git/theory-and-practice/refs-and-names.md

-Every operation in Git that uses a name of some sort, including branching (branch names), tagging (tag names), fetching (remote-tracking branch names), and pushing (many kinds of name) expand those names to refs, using a namespace convention.
+Every operation in Git that uses a name of some sort, including branching (branch names), tagging (tag names), fetching (remote-tracking branch names), and pushing (many kinds of name), expands those names to refs, using a namespace convention.
 The following namespaces are common:

 * `refs/heads/NAME`: branches.
 The branch name is the ref name with `refs/heads/` removed.
 Names generally point to commits.